OrbitalMechanist/GridstateEngine/README.md

 Generally speaking, processing efficiency is prioritized over memory efficiency when it comes to graphics, especially since most work machines only have integrated graphics.

+### UI
+UI is handled by the NoesisGUI API running on a trial license.